 Once this species roamed over thousands of miles across the rainforests of Southeast Asia.
 Today they survive only on the islands of Borneo and Sumatra.
 Their home is in beautiful, lush rainforest, and shared by many other endangered species, such as tigers, elephants and rhinos.
 This forest is crossed with large rivers and has the greatest number of species of trees, birds and animals per acre of almost anyplace in the world.
 The treasures of this forest are hard to estimate since they are so precious and numerous.
 Many different species of plants and animals have yet to be discovered there.

 Now even their habitat on the remaining two islands is threatened.
 This loss of habitat is the result of economic pressures, man’s greed and ignorance and natural disasters.
 Indonesia’s population has grown from 10 million people at the start of the 20th century to over 240 million in 2014.
 The needs of so many people with little landmass are urgent, allowing little time for planning or care about the environment.
 People and orangutans need the same habitat and in a human versus orangutan conflict, the orangutan does not win.

 The good people at Fusion have created an informative, family-friendly animated video about palm oil.
-Have a look.

 You can learn more about what it actually means for palm oil to be grown in a sustainable way here.

 If poaching and the destruction of rain forests go on unchecked, orangutans in the wild could disappear from Sumatra and Borneo in the near future, to be found only in zoos, scientists have warned.
 The alarm has been sounded in a joint study by Dr. Carel van Schaik of the University of Zurich along with Kathryn Monk and Yarrow Robertson, who are in charge of the Leuser ecosystem management in the north of Sumatra.